top of page

 How do I know if my Dog needs Physiotherapy Treatment?

 Companion, working, or athlete dogs can all suffer from musculoskeletal discomfort or conditions.
 This can be due to genetics and environmental factors.
-Physiotherapy aims to enhance recovery from injury or surgery, improve performance, improve quality of life and provide maintenance for degenerative diseases and neurological disorders.
+Physiotherapy aims to enhance recovery from injury or surgery, or improve function, performance, and quality of life.
+It is especially useful to provide maintenance for degenerative diseases and neurological disorders.

-Physiotherapy works with manual/electrotherapies to reduce pain, mobilise joints, improve muscular strength and muscle condition.
-As well as treatment for specific conditions and injuries, to rehabilitate and speed up recovery time.
+Physiotherapy works with manual techniques, electrotherapies, and exercise prescription to reduce pain, mobilise joints, and improve muscular strength and condition.

 Common conditions that can benefit from veterinary physiotherapy treatment: